Algebraic Data Integration: An Equational Formalism for Functorial Data Migration

 \subsubsection{ED syntax for Uber-flowers}

 Intriguingly, the intermediate schema and schema mappings that are created when translating uber-flowers into data migrations, as described in the previous section, suggest an alternative syntax for uber-flowers that resembles the syntax of second-order embedded dependencies (EDs)~\cite{Fagin:2005:CSM:1114244.1114249}.
-The uber-flower $Promote$ (figure~\ref{query}) is shown as a data migration in figure~\ref{promote2}, and we can express the intermediate schema and mapping in figure~\ref{promote2} using the following second-order ED:
+The uber-flower $Promote$ (Figure~\ref{query}) is shown as a data migration in Figure~\ref{promote2}, and we can express the intermediate schema and mapping in Figure~\ref{promote2} using the following second-order ED:

-We do not understand how our formalism relates to second-order EDs, but the implementation of our formalism in the FQL tool allows users to input uber-flowers using the above second-order ED syntax.
+We do not understand how our formalism relates to second-order EDs, but the implementation of our formalism in the CQL tool allows users to input uber-flowers using the above second-order ED syntax.